manjuv03/Layoff-Analysis-and-Modelling/README.md

 ### Prerequisites

 ```
-require  latest verion of R and R studio.
+require  latest version of R and R studio.
 ```

 ## License